-Coordinate client’s implementation team and vendor’s consulting team to execute the implementation plan within the designated time and budget.
-Identify implementation obstacles and work with management to overcome them.
-Where necessary, facilitate workshops to resolve complex implementation issues such as chart of accounts design, cost code structuring, or forecasting methodology.
-Provide necessary project management and administration throughout the implementation.
+Burger Consulting Group coordinated the client’s implementation team and vendor’s consulting team to execute the implementation plan within the designated time and budget.
+We identified implementation obstacles and worked with management to overcome them.
+Also, where necessary, we facilitated workshops to resolve complex implementation issues such as chart of accounts design, cost code structuring, or forecasting methodology.
+We also provided necessary project management and administration throughout the implementation.

 This company is a $50 million highway and precast concrete contractor.
 Though all operations were conducted from a common facility, the two divisions operated quite independently, resulting in unique accounting and job cost challenges.

 Although not planning significant growth, the company was looking for stability and the potential that growth could be accommodated without again replacing the software.
 The company had older customized accounting software running on proprietary hardware that had limited functionality.
 The two divisions had each resorted to various procedures to accommodate missing features in the existing software.
 There was no consensus on the capabilities that were needed in the new software.
 The two divisions were convinced they needed two different systems to meet their needs.
 Compounding matters, the estimating software was internally developed and ran on the same proprietary hardware as the accounting system.